angusryer/fsvz/README.md

 ## Features

 - **No External Dependencies**: Built purely with Node.js built-in modules.
-- **Customizable Output**: Choose between simple and fancy tree-like outputs.
-Fancy is default.
+- **Customizable Output**: Choose between simple and fancy tree-like console outputs, or export to JSON or CSV.
 - **Pattern Ignoring**: Ability to ignore files and directories based on a provided glob pattern.
-- **JSON & CSV Output**: Export the directory/file structure as JSON or CSV.

 ## Installation